daniel-dihardja/cypress-playwright-demo/README.md

-# Cypress and Playwright Testing Demo
+# Cypress and Playwright Testing Setup

-This project demonstrates end-to-end testing for a web application using Cypress and Playwright.
+This project demonstrates end-to-end testing for the WordPress admin page using Cypress and Playwright.
 Below are the key areas covered, along with the suggested number of tests for each area.

+## Why Test the WordPress Admin Page?

+The WordPress admin page is an excellent candidate for testing comparisons between Cypress and Playwright due to the following reasons:

+1. **Diverse Interactions:**

+   - The WordPress admin dashboard includes a variety of interactive elements such as forms, buttons, modals, dropdowns, and dynamic content.
+This diversity helps demonstrate how a testing framework can handle different types of UI elements and interactions.

+2. **User Authentication:**

+   - Testing user login, logout, and registration processes is a common requirement for web applications.
+The WordPress admin interface provides a straightforward yet realistic environment to test these authentication workflows.

+3. **CRUD Operations:**

+   - The admin interface allows users to create, read, update, and delete posts and pages.
+These CRUD operations are fundamental to many applications, making it a relevant area for demonstrating how testing frameworks handle data manipulation and state changes.

+4. **Error Handling:**

+   - Testing error messages and handling invalid inputs is essential to ensure a robust application.
+The WordPress admin panel provides opportunities to test form validations and error messages, which are critical for user experience.

+5. **Performance Testing:**

+   - The admin interface’s performance, especially under different load conditions, can be tested.
+This is important to showcase how the application behaves in real-world scenarios and how the testing framework can measure and report performance metrics.

+6. **Real-World Application:**
+   - WordPress is one of the most widely used content management systems globally.
+Testing its admin interface provides insights that are applicable to many developers and testers who might encounter similar patterns and requirements in their projects.

 ## Key Areas to Cover